Roblox/creator-docs/content/en-us/resources/modules/event-sequencer.md

 #### interval

 Executes a custom callback function over a specified duration on a specified frequency, in seconds.
-Useful for repeating events like flashing lights, pulsing an audio's intensity, etc. The lowest possible frequency is 0 seconds, but technically the minimum frequency is always clamped to `Class.RunService.PostSimulation|PostSimulation`.
+Useful for repeating events like flashing lights, pulsing an audio's intensity, etc. The lowest possible frequency is 0 seconds, but technically the minimum frequency is always clamped to `Class.RunService.Heartbeat|Heartbeat`.

 <table>
 <thead>